jamcgee/jamcgee.github.io/content/article/2021-09-22-crt-startup.md

     // reset the processor, notify the semihosting system, or any other number
     // of things.
 Here, we just stick an empty loop to catch any return from
     // main().
+    //
+    // NOTE: This is technically undefined behavior, so it's best to include
+    // a NOP, barrier, or other volatile inside the loop to prevent your
+    // compiler from doing something odd.
     for (;;) {}
 }